UX Case Study, website re-design

 Collecting data points about the user's needs -and factors, that influence their decision.

-Explain the different processes involved in accomplishing a task from your MVP
+Explain the different processes involved in accomplishing a task from the MVP

 Wireframing, design the mood board, color palette, typography, designing mock-ups